chap0ng/2023-head-md-future-of-drawing/head-md-future-of-drawing/process/2023-11-02/readme.md

 11:40 -> 2 out of 3 finished // trying to get the hole right for the crank that will be added to the grey box.

-12:14 -> found a way to make holes ! boxes are done ! will be updating pictures after eating break :)
+12:14 -> found a way to make holes ! boxes are done ! will be updating pictures after break :)

 13:08 -> back to work.

 14:03 -> starting sound design prototype

 15:04 -> updating Github with the list of sound design i'm currently working on for tomorrow.

+16:26 -> updating sound design list // thinking on possible tests i will be doing for the prototypes. (solo and in groups).